SylvainJunca/tweeter/README.md

 - The app is Responsive design
 - You can compose messages
+- You can see all the messages by scrolling from the most recent to the oldest
 - The app checks if the lenght of your message is correct (>0 and <=140 charaters)
 - The app stores the tweets on a database

 ## Features to come
 - The ability to like a tweet
-- Dployment of the app on Heroku
+- Deployment of the app on Heroku